 The Department of Slavic and Eurasian Studies offers graduate training leading to the M.A. degree in Russian culture.
 Languages offered: Russian (six years).
 Areas of specialization include art history, cultural anthropology, cultural studies, economics, film, gender studies, history, legal studies, linguistics, literature, political science, public policy, theater and performance studies, translation, and visual and information literacy.
-Students have the opportunity to participate in our exchange program with St. Petersburg State University and other study abroad programs.
-The Department maintains a cooperative relationship with the departments of Economics, Cultural Anthropology, History, Linguistics, Literature, and Theater, the programs in Jewish Studies and Gender, Sexuality, and Feminist Studies, and the Sanford School of Public Policy at Duke as well as with related programs at UNC-Chapel Hill.
+Students have the opportunity to participate in our Duke international program abroad in Nice, France and Tallinn, Estonia for Russian Language and Culture, as well as other related study-abroad programs and internships.
+The Department maintains a cooperative relationship with the departments of Economics, Cultural Anthropology, History, Linguistics, Literature, and Theater, the programs in Jewish Studies and Gender, Sexuality, and Feminist Studies, and the Sanford School of Public Policy at Duke, as well as with related programs at UNC-Chapel Hill.